angelavuong/ansible/README.md

 [azureuser@myVM ~]$
 ```

-## Part 3: Install Apache on the new VM
+## Part 3: Build an inventory file

 1. Let's create an inventory file on our Ansible host that includes the new VM's public IP address